 James R. Kuhl (Producing Artistic Director):

-James is honored to be serving his 4thyear as Tipping Point Theatre’s Producing Artistic Director.
-He received his BA in theatre from Alma College and his MFA in acting from Wayne State University through the Hilberry.
-He completed the Purple Rose Apprentice program as well as a two-year Internship with Alma College where he helped teach classes.
-James is a winner of the Heck Rabi Playwriting Competition as well as a Wilde Award and Pulsar Award Nominee.
-TPT directing credits include Last of the Red Hot Lovers and The Cocktail Hour as well as Northville High School’s production of Romeo and Juliet.
-James has worked as an area actor with the Purple Rose Theatre, Williamston Theatre, The Michigan Shakespeare Festival, Boarshead Theatre, Icarus Falling, Spotlight Theatre, Croswell Opera House, Magenta Giraffe, The Blackbird theatre and the Summer Studio Theatre in Illinois.
-James would like to thank Hallie, Aidan, Vera, and Gavin for their constant love and support.
+James is honored to be Tipping Point Theatre’s Producing Artistic Director since 2009.
+He received his Bachelor of Arts in Theatre from Alma College and his Master of Fine Arts in Acting from Wayne State University.
+He completed The Purple Rose Theatre Apprentice Program, as well as a two-year internship with Alma College, where he helped teach classes.
+He is a past winner of the Heck Rabi Playwriting Competition, as well as a Wilde Award and Pulsar Award Nominee.
+Tipping Point credits include: Starbuck in The Rainmaker, as well as directing Last of the Red Hot Lovers, The Mystery of Irma Vep, Fiction, I Hate Hamlet, Vanya and Sonia and Masha and Spike, The Outgoing Tide, Stella and Lou, American Wee-Pie and Don’t Dress for Dinner.
+James has worked as an area actor with The Purple Rose Theatre Company, Williamston Theatre, The Michigan Shakespeare Festival, Boarshead Theatre, Spotlight Theatre, Croswell Opera House, and the Summer Studio Theatre in Illinois.
+He sits on the advisory board for the Detroit Public Theatre.

 Lynn Wilde Concannon (Marketing and Development Director):

-Lynn is thrilled to be part of the Tipping Point Theatre staff.
-Prior to TPT, Lynn was the Assistant to the Development Director at the Purple Rose Theatre for 13 years where she worked on fundraising and special events for Jeff Daniels.
-Since 1991, she has been a Pinckney Players board member.
-She directs, produces, and performs with this group.
-Lynn enjoys directing and some of her favorites include Holes, Orphan Train, Joseph and the Technicolor Dreamcoat, The Wizard of Oz, Duck Hunter Shoots Angel, and Disney’s Beauty and the Beast, which received an award for the best musical in Livingston County.
-Most recently, she is directing Monty Python’s Spamalot for April 2013 performance.
-Lynn was last seen on stage as Jack’s Mom in Into the Woods.
-One of her favorite roles was Olive in the female version of the Odd Couple.
-She has a wonderful husband, David, and four children; Heather and Jessica are both third grade teachers, Daniel is living in LA pursuing an acting career, and Matt who is attending his last year of college.
+Lynn has been part of the Tipping Point Theatre staff since 2009.
+Prior to TPT, Lynn was Assistant to the Development Director at the Purple Rose Theatre Company for 13 years, where she worked on fundraising and special events.
+Her TPT credits include: The Odd Couple (Female Version) and a weekend fundraiser Love, Loss and What I Wore in March, 2015.
+She has been a Pinckney Players’ board member since 1991 and President of the board for 18 years, where she also directs, produces, and performs.
+Directing credits include: Mary Poppins, Spamalot, Holes, Orphan Train, Joseph and the Technicolor Dreamcoat, The Wizard of Oz, Duck Hunter Shoots Angel, Sound of Music and Disney’s Beauty and the Beast (which received an award for the best musical in Livingston County) and many, many more.
+Some of her favorite roles include: Mama Morton in Chicago and Jack’s Mom in Into the Woods.
+She has a wonderful husband, David, and four children: Heather and Jessica who are both elementary school principals; Daniel who attends Western University, and Matt who is working in his field as a welder.

 Tracy L. Spada (Resident Stage Manager):

-Tracy is very proud to celebrate her ninth season with Tipping Point.
-An Arts Management graduate from Eastern Michigan University, Tracy has spent 18 years with the City of Wayne as Arts & Entertainment Director.
-In 2004, she laid the groundwork at The Milan Performing Arts Center.
+Tracy is very proud to be the Resident Stage Manager at Tipping Point Theatre (2013 Wilde Award nominee for “Best Stage Manager”) since its inaugural season in 2007.
+She is an Arts Management graduate from Eastern Michigan University.
+Tracy spent 18 years with the City of Wayne as Arts & Entertainment/Youth Theatre Director.
+In 2004, she laid the groundwork at the Milan High School Performing Arts Center.
 She has been instrumental in cultivating theatre for young artists for more than 25 years.
-Through collaboration with Northville High School, Tracy has been directing NHS’s Fall plays and Spring musicals since 2009.
-Tracy was last seen on the stage at TPT’s production of Mrs. Mannerly (2013 Member’s Choice Award “Best Actress recipient).
-She is a proud member of the Actor’s Equity Association and a 2013 Wilde award “Best Mentor” recipient.
+Through collaboration with Northville High School, Tracy has been directing NHS’s fall plays and spring musicals since 2009.
+Tracy was last seen on the stage at TPT’s production of Mrs. Mannerly (2013 Member’s Choice Award “Best Actress” recipient).
+She is a proud member of the Actors’ Equity Association and a 2013 Wilde award “Best Mentor” recipient.

 Don W. Baschal (Technical Director):